logicalclocks/feature-store-api/docs/integrations/spark.md

 </p>

 !!! info
     You are only ably to retrieve the API Key once.
-If you miss to copy it to your clipboard, delete it again and create a new one.
+If you did not manage to copy it to your clipboard, delete it again and create a new one.

 ## Connecting to the Feature Store